 Moreover, you can grow them in the USDA zone from 2 to 11 in full sun and temperate climate.

-Cosmos (Cosmos Spp.) is one of the annual flowering species originally from the scrublands of Southern USA.
+Cosmos (Cosmos spp.) is one of the annual flowering species originally from the scrublands of Southern USA.

-It is widely grown in warmer regions for its extensive and daisy-like blossoms.
+Similarly, it is widely grown in warmer regions for its extensive and daisy-like blossoms.

 You can widely plant them in USDA zones 2 to 11 with temperate to warm climates.